voxel51/fiftyone/docs/source/user_guide/using_views.rst

         .. note::

-            This example uses
+            This example uses a
-            :ref:`this keypoint model <keypoint-rcnn-resnet50-fpn-coco-torch>`
+            :ref:`Keypoint R-CNN model <model-zoo-keypoint-rcnn-resnet50-fpn-coco-torch>`
             from the Model Zoo.

         .. code-block:: python